Identifying Equity REITs Worth Keeping Versus Those To Avoid Right Now - Part VII: Industrials

 - Period III: 7/8/2016-12/15/2016

 As we can see, during periods of higher rates/yields, the real estate-related ETFs (VNQ, IYR) performed poorly.
-That is true in both absolute terms, i.e., negative returns and relative terms, i.e., outperforming the SPY.
+That is true in both absolute terms, i.e., negative returns, and relative terms, i.e., outperforming the SPY.

 Clearly, this should come as no surprise to anyone.
 I wrote a couple of times about the relationships between rates/yields to eREITs prices; while the former move was higher, the latter move was lower.